HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Creational Patterns.md

 ### Problem

 Your system consists of a family of related products.
 These products also have different variants.
-You need a way to create these products so that the products match the the same variant.
-The exact variants of the family of  products are decided during runtime somewhere else in the code (similar to product creation in a factory method)
+Some client class or function dependent on your products needs a way to create these products so that the products match the the same variant.
+The exact variants of the family of  products are decided during runtime somewhere else in the code (similar to product creation in a factory method).
+To accomplish this you can simply switch between products using some kind of selection (if-else, switch-case, when, etc.)

+This solution works right now, but what if there are new product variants?
+Every time there are new variants you will end up adding new branches to your client code.

 ![Abstract Factory](https://raw.githubusercontent.com/HowDoIGitHelp/CMSC23MDNotes/master/Markdown%20Lecture%20Notes%20and%20Lab%20Exercises/copyright%20free%20drawings/Abstract%20Factory.png)

 ### Solution

 You create different kinds of factories that realize under the same abstract factory.
-The exact type of factory will decide the variant of the family of products that are created.
-To do this you need to create different factory methods for each product.
-These factory methods must be abstract methods in the abstract factory so that every factory realization can create all members of the product family.
+Said abstract factory will contain abstract factory methods that delegate product construction for each product type.
+These factory methods are named `newProductA()` and `newProductB()`.

 ![abstract factory](https://raw.githubusercontent.com/HowDoIGitHelp/CMSC23MDNotes/master/Markdown%20Lecture%20Notes%20and%20Lab%20Exercises/uml/abstractFactory.svg)

-The family of products, are `ProductA` and `ProductB`, These products come in two variants, variant 1 and 2. `FactoryVariant1` is a realization of `Factory` which creates all of the product in variant 1 while `FactoryVariant2` creates all the products in variant 2.

-> If it makes sense for the system,  you can make an abstract `Product` class for all the types of products.

-When the client of an abstract factory produces its products, it doesn't need to know what kind of factory is producing the products.
-This means that the concrete type of a product (its variant) is not decided during compile time but instead it depends on the concrete type of the factory that is creating it.
+For every possible variant, you create a realization if `AbstractFactory`.
+The exact realization of factory (`FactoryVariant1` or `FactoryVariant2`) will decide the variant of the family of products that are created.
+These realizations will implement the factory methods based on their variant.
+For example `FactoryVariant1`'s `newProductA()` will return a new instance of `ProductAVariant1`, while `FactoryVariant2`'s `newProductA()` will return a new instance of `ProductAVariant2`.
+Using this an instance of `AbstractFactory` can either produce products from variant 1 or variant 2 depending on its exact realization.

+Whenever there are new variant types that are added to your system, you will not need to change any client code.
+All you need to do is to create new `Product` realizations based on the new variant as well new `AbstractFactory` realizations that produce these product variants.

 ### Example